Benellen Avenue - Glenferness Avenue

 As part of the works, we will also be introducing improvements in the following locations, to connect the route to the town centre with the recently completed improvements in Upper Gardens:

 - Widened shared paths on Queens Road and Prince of Wales Road

-- New parallel crossings on Branksome Wood Road near the junctions with Prince of Wales Road / Benellen Avenue and with Queens Road / Leven Avenue
+- A new parallel crossing on Branksome Wood Road near the junction with Queens Road / Leven Avenue

 Artist’s impression of proposals at the Leven Avenue / Benellen Avenue / Walsford Road junction (looking north/west)

 The original public consultation on this route took place in spring 2021.
 View the original design here.
 A report summarising the results of consultation has been published here in addition to our responses to issues raised here.

 The original proposals included removing vehicle access between Glenferness Avenue and Branksome Wood Road.
 Having listened to public feedback and reviewed the results of updated traffic and cycle count data collected in the area, BCP Council decided not to progress with the closure.
 The designs have been amended to keep the road open, but to increase safety and improve the area for pedestrians and cyclists by encouraging lower vehicle speeds and discouraging through traffic.